MShamalS/UDLR-arrow-key-hand-gesture-control/README.md

 📢This code project uses OpenCV for real-time hand tracking and CVZone for gesture recognition.
 With the help of Pynput and mediapipe, I can simulate keyboard inputs to control the arrow key up, down, left or right depending on my hand gestures.
+This project took me soo long to make...Hope you will like it.